LeitMoth/ga-edsl/README.md

 I have put header comments to separate it into sections.
 The top half of the file includes the AST and will help a user of the EDSL understand better how to use it.
-The bottom half has more trick and tedious stuff, like normalizing the expressions, and pretty-printing.
+The bottom half has more tricky and tedious stuff, like normalizing the expressions, and pretty-printing.

 ## Effort